Returns: individuals returns: short tax returns

 - Enclosures or attachments are received with the return.
 Any payments received with the return should also be extracted, payslips prepared and forwarded, and the return noted

-- The taxpayer’s personal address has changed
+- The customer’s personal address has changed

 - The return indicates that a form SA108 in respect of capital gains has been completed